alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 I haven't tried population based training myself, but from what I heard, it tends to give more gains in unstable learning settings, and it seems likely that StarCraft is one of those games with several viable strategies.
-If you expect the game's Nash equilibria to turn into an ensemble of strategies, it seems way easier to maintain an ensemble of agents, since you get a free inductive prior.
+If you expect the game's Nash equilibrium to turn into an ensemble of strategies, it seems way easier to maintain an ensemble of agents, since you get a free inductive prior.

-## 3. Once RL Does Okay, It's Not Too Hard to Make It Great
+## 3. Once RL Does Okay, Making It Great Is Easier

 In general, big RL projects seem to fall into two buckets.